Cat Eye Infection Home Remedies [6 Easy & Simple Solutions]

 Shop our solutions →

-An issue in a cat's eyes is typically caused by foreign agents such as bacteria or fungi invading the eye.
-A cat-eye condition can often be a secondary ailment caused by a much larger underlying medical issue.
-Because cats can be extremely adventurous, you will likely have to deal with an eye infection in your pet at one time or another.
-A cat with an eye condition may be extra irate.
-Before we discuss a remedy and all the ways you can combat and hopefully prevent cat eye problems, let's break down what it is and how it can affect your furry friend.
+Many times, a cat eye infection can be a secondary ailment caused by a much larger underlying medical issue.
+Because many cats are extremely adventurous, it’s very likely that you will have to deal with an eye infection in your pet at one time or another.
+Before we discuss a remedy, and all the ways you can combat and hopefully prevent cat eye infection, let's break down what it is and how it can affect your furry friend.

-Eye conditions are a result of bacteria, fungi, or viruses that penetrate the eyeball or eyelids.
-Eye issues are broken down into two categories; issues in the clear front of the eye (cornea) and issues in the thin layer lining the eye and eyelids (conjunctiva).
-An eye condition in a cat can signify several different things.
+Cat eye infections are the result of bacteria, fungi, or viruses that penetrate the eyeball or eyelids.
+Viral infections break down into two categories, infections in the clear front of the eye (cornea) and infections in the thin layer lining the eye and eyelids (conjunctiva).
+An eye infection in a cat can be a number of different things.

-Typically, eye conditions and eye discharge are caused by feline upper respiratory problems.
-Pink eye, is also a common culprit.
-Conditions can be caused by bacteria or viruses and may indicate a secondary ailment connected to something much larger.
+Typically, eye infections and eye discharge are because of feline upper respiratory infections.
+Conjunctivitis, commonly referred to as pink eye, is also a common culprit.
+Infections caused by bacteria or viruses, and may be a secondary ailment connected to something much larger.

-There are various causes of eye issues in cats.
-Many conditions are highly contagious and will be passed from cat to cat within seconds of interaction.
-Your cat is also more likely to contract an eye condition after spending extended periods in communal pet areas such as kennels.
-A cat cannot transfer their eye problems to humans.
+There are various causes for eye infections in cats.
+Many infections are highly contagious and are passed from cat to cat within seconds of interaction.
+A cat cannot transfer their eye infections to humans.
+Your cat is also more likely to contract an eye infection after spending extended periods of time in communal pet areas such as kennels.

-Pink eye is the swelling of the lining around your cat's eye.
-Much like pink eye in humans, this condition will cause discomfort and red eyes.
-A cat with pink eye along with fever, diarrhea, and labored breathing can point to potentially harmful conditions.
-Speak to your vet immediately if all those symptoms are occurring at the same time.
-Cat pink eye is not transferable to humans.
+More commonly called Pink Eye ( can either be a bacterial infection or a viral infection), cat conjunctivitis is the inflammation of the lining around your cat’s eye.
+Much like pink eye in humans, this condition will cause swelling and red eyes.
+A cat with conjunctivitis along with fever, diarrhea, and labored breathing can point to potentially fatal diseases.

-Many times, your cat's eye issue is the result of a feline upper respiratory problem.
-Contagious respiratory issues may include feline calicivirus, bacteria, and protozoa.
+Many times, your cat's eye infection is the result of a feline upper respiratory infection.
+Contagious respiratory diseases may include feline calicivirus, pneumonitis, bacteria, and protozoa.
 Symptoms can include a pus-like eye discharge that affects the vision of your cat.

 Dry Eye

-Dry eye is a severe condition.
+Dry eye is a serious condition.
 A prolonged lack of tear production can lead to an inflamed cornea in a cat.
 Pus-like eye discharge and red eyes typically accompany dry eyes.

 • Red Eyes